 The Green Cone is a sealed unit and when properly installed emits no smells.
 It does not therefore attract flies.
 However, the eggs of fruit flies are already in the skins of many fruits and can hatch out in the Green Cone.
 Similarly, if food or food waste is not kept covered prior to going into the Green Cone, eggs may be laid by a house fly/blue bottle.
 These would also produce maggots and flies in the Green Cone.
 Good housekeeping is therefore important.
 Should flies become a nuisance they can be eradicated by using an air borne fly killer (given the enclosed space inside the Cone a little squirt kills the flies very quickly), which will not kill the bacteria.
-An organic product called "Flyko - fly and wasp killer" made by Agralan is recommended.
-This can also be obtained directly from Great Green Systems Ltd using the freephone number 0800 731 2572.
+An organic product such as "Flyko - fly and wasp killer" made by Agralan is recommended.
 Under no circumstances use liquid fly killer inside the cone.

 Does the Green Cone attract vermin?